 CHICAGO — The American Medical Association (AMA) today introduced the 21 members of its Board of Trustees for the coming year following elections held during the Annual Meeting of the AMA House of Delegates.

-The new chair of the AMA Board of Trustees is Patrice A. Harris, M.D., M.A. a psychiatrist from Atlanta, Ga.
-She is the first African-American woman to hold this office.
-Gerald E. Harmon, M.D., a family physician from Pawleys Island, S.C., was named chair-elect.
+The new chair of the AMA Board of Trustees is Gerald E. Harmon, M.D., a family physician from Pawleys Island, S.C.
+Jack Resneck, Jr., M.D., a dermatologist from San Francisco, Calif., was named chair-elect.

 - Susan R. Bailey, M.D., an allergist practicing in Fort Worth, Texas, was re-elected speaker of the AMA’s House of Delegates.

 - Jesse M. Ehrenfeld, M.D., M.P.H., an anesthesiologist from Nashville, Tenn., was named secretary.

 - Patrice A. Harris, M.D., M.A., a psychiatrist from Atlanta, Ga. assumed the office of immediate past chair.

 The newly elected members of the AMA Board of Trustees are: